Joint Credit Cards: What to Know and How to Apply for One

 2. Understand the qualification requirements: Read the fine print to make sure you and your co-owner can qualify.
 It’s not just your own credit score and credit history you have to consider; credit card issuers will be reviewing both applicants to determine if you can get a joint credit card.

 3. Fill out the application: Have all of the necessary information for both applicants handy.
-It’s a good idea to apply together at a computer, if possible.
+It’s a good idea to apply together either in-person or online.
+Both applicants will undergo a hard credit inquiry.

 4. Set the ground rules: Make sure both of you are on the same page about how you will use the card and who is responsible for making on-time payments.
 If you’re not sure where to start, check out these basic credit card rules, which can promote healthy card usage.